 Hiking the cliff tops offers spectacular coastline views that are different from the long white sandy beaches you usually expect from Australia.
 Surprisingly, the landscape was very similar to the region where I am from in France (Brittany)!
 But the strength of the sun reminded me I was in Australia.
 If you do the George Bass Coastal Walk in summer, make sure you cover your head and bring enough water.
 There was almost no shade on the track.

-The best part of the walk is to be able to reach secluded beaches for lovely breaks near the water.
+The best part of the walk is when you reach secluded beaches for lovely breaks near the water.
 Every time, despite visiting during the peak season, the beach was quiet.
 Unfortunately, this coast is not suitable for swimming because of the strong currents and waves.

 Wildlife you can spot on the George Bass Coastal Walk: